Hiring a CRO agency: 12 *Key* Considerations (and Expert Advice)

 ✔ Traffic volume: On an average, every variation needs at least 1000-2000 visitors to achieve statistical significance, which means if you have lower traffic, you can do with lesser tests

-✔ Test duration requirements: Most A/B testing experiments need about 4 weeks to draw insights and conclusions from, since many factors contribute to changes including buying patterns, seasonal fluctuations etc.
+✔ Test duration requirements: Most A/B testing experiments need about 4 weeks to draw insights and conclusions from, since many factors contribute to changes, including buying patterns, seasonal fluctuations etc.

-✔ Existing conversion rate: It’s a fact that a lower conversion rate needs more visitors to reach statistical significance, which means if you have 1% conversion rate as against 5%, you may have to wait a while to run concurrent tests successfully
+✔ Existing conversion rate: It’s a fact that a lower conversion rate needs more visitors to reach statistical significance, which means if you have a 1% conversion rate as against 5%, you may have to wait a while to run concurrent tests successfully

 Mobile responsive websites are critical to conversion success today.
 It’s important for your business to note the percentage of visitors coming to your website and your mobile conversion rate as compared to desktop ones.